Sorabji Colah

-Sorabji Hormasji Munchersha Colah (22 September 1902 – died 11 September 1950) was an Indian cricketer who played two Test matches during the 1930s.
+Sorabji Hormasji Munchersha Colah (22 September 1902 – 11 September 1950) was an Indian cricketer who played two Test matches during the 1930s.

 Born and educated in Bombay, Colah showed promise at a young age as a good strokeplayer and brilliant fielder.
-He was one of the players who appeared for India in their first Test in 1932.
-He made 1,069 runs in the tour, including 900 in first-class matches, but did not have a good relationship with the captain CK Nayudu and it is recorded that on the way back, Colah threatened to throw Nayudu overboard.
-He also played in the Bombay Gymkhana Test when England toured India the next year.
-His other important appearances were against the Australian Services XI in 1935 and Lionel Tennyson team in 1937.
+He was one of the players who appeared for India on their first Test tour, to England in 1932.
+He played in the only Test on the tour, scoring 22 and 4.
+He made 1,069 runs in the tour, including 900 in first-class matches, but did not have a good relationship with the captain C. K. Nayudu, and it is recorded that on the way back, Colah threatened to throw Nayudu overboard.
+He also played in the Bombay Gymkhana Test when England toured India the next year, scoring 31 and 12.
+His other important appearances for India were against the Australian team in 1935–36 and Lord Tennyson's team in 1937–38.

-He represented Western India States and Nawanagar in the Ranji Trophy and was the captain of the Parsis in the Bombay Pentangular.
+Colah represented Western India States and Nawanagar in the Ranji Trophy and was the captain of the Parsis in the Bombay Pentangular.